 According to the Centers for Disease Control and Prevention (CDC), over 2 million people are injured in car accidents each year.
 If you are one of those people, it’s normal to wonder how you will pay your medical expenses if you are injured.

 The good news is that, if you have Medicare, most of your medical expenses are generally covered.
 Even if you are covered under an automobile liability claim, Medicare may pick up the costs for any covered medical expenses the auto policy missed.
-And if you don’t have an automobile liability claim, Medicare will generally pay covered costs related to any car accident injuries you suffer, subject to your deductible and coinsurance amounts.

 Here’s a look at your car accident coverage under Medicare.